Quick answer

 - File the appropriate tax returns on time.

-By understanding the intricacies of POAT as it applies to trusts, you can better navigate the complexities of estate planning and ensure that your trust is used effectively while minimizing tax liabilities.
+By understanding the intricacies of POAT as it applies to trusts, you can better navigate the complexities of estate planning and ensure that your trust is used effectively while reducing tax liabilities.

 Recent Changes and Reforms in POAT